Sephardic Studies Digital Collection

 “Tell me what you read, and I will tell you what you think.”
 (Ladino Proverb)

-To ensure academic excellence, and in recognition of the unprecedented advances already made by Sephardic Studies at the University of Washington, top scholars in the field of Sephardic Studies from across the world have agreed to serve as academic advisors throughout the development of the Sephardic Studies Digital Library & Museum:
+To ensure academic excellence, and in recognition of the unprecedented advances already made by the Sephardic Studies Program at the University of Washington, top scholars in the field of Sephardic Studies from across the world have agreed to serve as academic advisors throughout the development of the SSDC: